-In the overlap grip, both hands are connected through the left pinky finger which will lie on top of the depression between the left hand’s index and middle fingers.
+In the overlap grip, both hands are connected through the right pinky finger which will lie on top of the depression between the left hand’s index and middle fingers.

 As such, the right hand will stay in close contact with the left thanks to this anchor.

 The long fingers and strong hands associated with adult male golfers are most suited for this type of grip whereas children or golfers with relatively small fingers would likely benefit from different types of grips.

 The second most widely used grip in golf is the interlocking grip.
 This type of grip will again see both hands connect to each other through the right hand’s little finger and the left hand’s index finger.